How you learn

 Our aim is to give you a thorough understanding of how the body works to prepare you for the realities of clinical practice.

 Experience and evidence shows the best way to achieve this is by combining body dissection with specialist prosections, imaging, pathology, surface anatomy and ultrasound.
-We supplement your learning with the latest technology including the use of IPads, Podcasts and 3D printed material that you can take home.
+We supplement your learning with the latest technology including the use of iPads, Podcasts and augmented reality apps.

 From the beginning of your course, you will be encouraged to actively participate in all dissection and living anatomy sessions.
 You’ll also be taught imaging skills, including how to understand x-rays, ultrasound and MRIs.